KeyanSong/431-2018/quizzes/quiz01/extra.md

 8. Now, return to the original `msleep` data for questions 8-10.
 Build a scatterplot of `brainwt` and `bodywt`, first using the raw data and then using a logarithmic scale for each variable.
 9. Fit a linear model to the scatterplot you drew in part 8 for which a linear model seems more appropriate, and specify and describe (in a sentence of two) both the fitted least squares equation *and* the Pearson correlation coefficient.
 10. Identify the mammal in your model (in part 9) with the largest (in absolute value) regression residual.

+## The Answer Sketch

+is now available at [this link](https://github.com/THOMASELOVE/431-2018/blob/master/quizzes/quiz01/extra_A.pdf)

+## For those of you who have been assigned this task, you need to complete it successfully by **2018-10-26 at Noon**.

+- In order to receive bonus credit on Quiz 1, you must answer at least 9 of the 10 questions correctly.
+- Submit the work via Canvas in the Quiz 1 Bonus assignment, which is available only to those of you who have been sent to this page by Dr. Love.
+- If you submit the work before **2018-10-24 at Noon**, the TAs will grade it and return it to you for revision if you score less than 9/10.
+- You can discuss this bonus assignment with Dr. Love and the TAs in person or via `431-help` but do not discuss it with your colleagues.
+- Good luck!

 **Note to others who may have stumbled onto this page**: Some people in the class were assigned the task of completing this example as a result of their performance on Quiz 1.
 When they have completed that process, we will produce an answer sketch for this material, and publicize it to everyone.